Downloading and Saving the Template

-Similar to our free printable receipt, the rent receipt template comes in two styles – one with a grey background and the other has lines with no colouring.
+Similar to our free printable receipt, the rent receipt template comes in two styles – one with a grey background and the other has lines with no shading.

 If you want to leave our download as it is without making any changes, simply save it as a template.

-Saving it as a template means that every time you want to issue a receipt and you fill in all the information such as date, tenant’s name etc., when you go to save the receipt to your computer, it will save to a new document which you can give a unique name, like the tenant’s name and month of receipt [Mr A Kahn – January].
+Saving it as a template means that every time you want to issue a receipt and you fill in all the information such as date, tenant’s name etc., when you go to save the receipt to your computer, it will save to a new document which you can give a unique name, like the tenant’s name and month of receipt [Abigail Johnson – January].

 Meanwhile, the original template stays exactly the same so you can use it again and again!